spencer-shadley/completed-class/class-content/20-State/02-Homework/Master/client/README.md

 However there is an **escape hatch** that you can use to add an asset outside of the module system.

-If you put a file into the `public` folder, it will **not** be processed by Webpack.
+If you put a file into the `public` directory, it will **not** be processed by Webpack.
 Instead it will be copied into the build directory untouched.
-To reference assets in the `public` folder, you need to use a special variable called `PUBLIC_URL`.
+To reference assets in the `public` directory, you need to use a special variable called `PUBLIC_URL`.

 Inside `index.html`, you can use it like this: